 Myth 7: Salt and yeast should not come in contact

 The practice of putting yeast on one side of the flour and salt on the other doesn’t make sense as they will be mixed all together anyway.
-This is true especially if using dry yeast which is not active without addition of liquids.
+This is true especially if using dry yeast which is not active without the addition of liquids.

 The only time when you might be concerned about adding yeast and salt together is when using fresh yeast and only for a prolonged time as salt could draw the moisture out of yeast.
 However, fresh yeast needs refrigeration, so I wouldn’t think of a time where you’d use it and leave it to sit on the flour and salt for a long time, or overnight.
-This is not to be confused with delayed salt method used in sourdough.
+This is not to be confused with the delayed salt method used in sourdough.

 Salt is essential in bread making, not only for the taste, but also to control the yeast.
 Our bodies need salt too.

 There are many more bread making myths than above.
 I’ve selected those that I’m most often asked about at MakeBread classes and incursions.
 The answers are based on my experience and common sense, not going too deeply into the background of science.
-The reason for that is that many of my clients say they are overwhelmed with the information and too detailed explanation of chemistry behind bred making.
+The reason for that is that many of my clients say they are overwhelmed with the information and too detailed explanation of the chemistry behind bread making.
 So much so they feel intimidated and afraid to start.

 I hope I’ve demystified some of the bread making myths and if you still need some help in starting your bread making journey, please feel free to contact MakeBread.